-CA authenticates the request for revocation prior to revocation.
-Subscribers are required to submit paper based revocation request as specified under IT CA Rules.
+CA authenticates the request for revocation before revocation.
+Subscribers are required to submit revocation requests as specified under IT CA Rules.
 Electronic requests to revoke a certificate have to be authenticated using that certificate's associated private key, regardless of whether or not the private key has been compromised.

-4.9.1 Circumstance for Revocation of a Certificate
+4.9.1 Circumstances for Revocation of a Certificate